Multilinear Common Component Analysis via Kronecker Product Representation: Abstract

 \section{Abstract}

 We consider the problem of extracting a common structure from multiple tensor datasets.
-To obtain the common structure from the multiple tensor datasets, we propose multilinear common component analysis (MCCA) based on Kronecker products of mode-wise covariance matrices.
-MCCA constructs the common basis represented by linear combinations of original variables without losing the information of multiple tensor datasets as possible.
-We also develop an estimation algorithm of MCCA that guarantees mode-wise global convergence.
-The numerical studies are conducted to show the effectiveness of MCCA.
+For this purpose, we propose multilinear common component analysis (MCCA) based on Kronecker products of mode-wise covariance matrices.
+MCCA constructs a common basis represented by linear combinations of the original variables which loses as little information of the multiple tensor datasets.
+We also develop an estimation algorithm for MCCA that guarantees mode-wise global convergence.
+Numerical studies are conducted to show the effectiveness of MCCA.

 \baselineskip = 8mm